 First-quarter turbulence in the stock market was an abrupt wake-up call for investors, especially after a booming 2017.
-If recent volatility in the equity market has you thinking about different ways to diversify your assets, new data released by Roofstock illustrates why single-family rentals are a strong investment alternative to stocks and bonds.
+If recent volatility in the equity market has you thinking about different ways to diversify your assets, new data released by Roofstock illustrates why single-family rentals are a strong alternative investment option compared to stocks and bonds.

 Key takeaways from this article:

 - Over the past 25 years, single-family rental returns were nearly identical to stock returns and outperformed bonds, but with far less volatility

 - Single-family rentals have historically offered more attractive risk-adjusted returns than the S&P 500 and bonds